AbrahamAvelar/LinearModelCLS/Example.md

 Then we compute two time-related variables:
 Tdays - how many days passed from the first measurement to the start of each outgrowth, this will be the coefficients T in the equations to fit the model
-tOut - How many days passed from the moment the outgrowth was started to the moment each read occurred.
+tOut - Is t in the model.
+It is a time measurement of how long passed from the moment of the last inocule of the outgrowth to each read, although it would be more intuitive expressed in hours, it is in days.
 ```matlab
 odTh=0.22;
 ExpBgDataAll = calculaTiempos(ExpBgDataAll, plt, odTh)